Conwy railway station

-Conwy railway station serves the town of Conwy, Wales, and is located on the Crewe to Holyhead North Wales Coast Line.
-There are through services to Chester via Colwyn Bay, Rhyl, Prestatyn and Flint in one direction and to Bangor & Holyhead in the other.
-After arrival at Chester, most trains go forward to either Crewe, Cardiff or Birmingham International.
+Conwy railway station serves the town of Conwy, north Wales, and is located on the North Wales Main Line, between Crewe and Holyhead.
+It is served by Transport for Wales, on services from Holyhead to South Wales and Birmingham International.

 History

 The station was opened by the Chester and Holyhead Railway on 1 May 1848; it was closed as part of the Beeching cuts on 14 February 1966 but reopened on 29 June 1987 as a request stop.
 Upon reopening, the Welsh spelling Conwy was adopted, in contrast to the Anglicised form Conway used until closure in 1966.

 The original station had substantial decorated mock-Tudor style buildings on both sides (being sited within the town walls), along with canopies and a footbridge - this was however demolished soon after closure and no trace now remains.
 The modern 1987 replacement has only basic amenities, no ticket office and shorter platforms.

 From 6 July 2020, trains did not call at the station due to the short platform and the inability to maintain social distancing between passengers and the guard when opening the train door.
 A limited service had returned by 29 March 2021.